vincentvankrunkelsven/courses-intro-to-sql/code/chapter1.md

 FROM people;
 ```

-Get every person name and their date of birth where possible.
+Get every person's name and date of birth (if available).
 ```sql
 SELECT name, birthdate
 FROM people;
 ```

-Get every person name and their date of death where possible.
+Get every person's name and date of death (if relevant).
 ```sql
 SELECT name, deathdate
 FROM people;